 Even if you choose a reputable agent, don’t believe everything they tell you, particularly when it comes to legal matters.
 Get your lawyer to check these.
 Always.

 And never let the agent rush you.
 Being in a hurry is the buyer’s worst enemy and can be costly.
 Andalusian Lawyers recommend that you don’t sign a reservation document and hand over funds (usually between €5,000 and €10,000).
-This is a common practice among agents who claim that this is the only way a buyer can secure a property in Malaga.
-It’s actually their way of ensuring their sale and commission.
-Whatever you do, check with your lawyer before you sign and/or pay anything.
+Check with your lawyer before you sign and/or pay anything.

 Don’t agree to anything